microsoft/computervision-recipes/scenarios/action_recognition/README.md

 #### Inference speed

 Most publications focus on accuracy rather than on inferencing speed.
-The paper "Representation Flow for Action Recognition" is a noteworthy exception with this figure.
-Note how slow approaches are which requite optical flow ("Flow") versus simply using the video frames as input ("RGB)".
+The figure below from the paper "[Representation Flow for Action Recognition](https://arxiv.org/abs/1810.01455)" is a noteworthy exception.
+Note how fast R(2+1)D is with 471ms, compared to approaches which requite optical flow ("Flow" or "Two-stream") as input.

 <img align="center" src="./media/inference_speeds.png" width = "500" />